Naver SearchAdvisor — Registration, Sitemap, and Crawl Request: The Complete Guide

 3. Burning all 50 crawl requests at once

 The 50 is a per-day cap.
-Spread different pages across days.
+It's better to spread different pages across several days.

 4. Expecting results right after registration

-Naver's crawl queue takes 1–2 weeks to process.
-Zero data the first few days is normal.
+Naver's crawl queue takes one to two weeks to work through.
+Seeing zero data for the first few days is normal, so there's no need to panic.

 Also register Daum (Kakao) (5–10 min)